UXCam is committed to data security and performance. We ensure the highest standards and best practices for their implementation.

 Compliance and Certifications

 UXCam infrastructure is hosted on Amazon web services (AWS).
-AWS has successfully completed SoC2 Type 2 certification.
+Both UXCam and AWS have successfully completed SoC2 Type 2 certification.